zoisite-rb/zoisite-rb/guides/source/active_record_postgresql.md

 * [Date/Time Types](https://www.postgresql.org/docs/current/datatype-datetime.html)

-Rails migrations with timestamps store the time a model was created or updated.
+Zoisite migrations with timestamps store the time a model was created or updated.
 By default and for legacy reasons, the columns use the `timestamp without time zone` data type.

 ```ruby
 # db/migrate/20241220144913_create_devices.rb